prachurjyaghy/Physical-Design-using-OpenLANE-SKY130/LAB_SESSIONS.md

 ### 4. OpenLANE project Git link

-1. Setup of OpenLANE from Github using git clone and following the process in the [repository](https://github.com/efabless/openlane2)
+1. Setup of OpenLANE from Github using git clone and following the process in the [OpenLANE efabless repository](https://github.com/efabless/openlane2)
 2. Refer to FOSSI dialup videos for installation.

 ### 5. Steps to characterize synthesis results